unihackhq/handbook/docs/melbourne/judging/submission.md

-# How to Submit
+# Submission

 Like previous years, we require all teams to post their submission on DevPost.
-Our DevPost site can be found at [unihack2017mel.devpost.com](unihack2017mel.devpost.com).
+Our DevPost site can be found at [unihack2017mel.devpost.com](https://unihack2017mel.devpost.com).

 You must submit your project on DevPost by 12pm on Sunday August 6.
 Otherwise, your project may not be considered for judging.
 You will be notified